damianham/builder/README.md

 ### Step 3 - Configure the builder

-#### Edit tasks/builder.rake to define the generators and their output folders
+#### Copy and edit builder_config.rb to define the generators and their output folders

 The builders are defined in a hash with the name of the builder as the key and the output folder as the value.
 The default builders are